 Other Churches in Barcelona worth to visit

 Barcelona has some of the most beautiful Churches of the world.
 The most famous is the Sagrada Familia of course.
 But you also have La Catedral de Barcelona which is found in the Gothic quarter.
 Sant Pau del Camp is the oldest Church in Barcelona and can be found in El Raval.
 A tip from us is that you should visit the Royal Ministry of Saint Mary of Pedralbes.
 This historical and artistic monument is far from the noisy and crowded center of Barcelona.
 The architecture is very simple but follows the Catalan Gothic style.
 The garden surrounding the monument is very pretty and adds a wow factor.

 The Santa Maria del Mar has an amazing rooftop.
 On this rooftop you can catch a concert during the summer months.
 You can book a ticket for just the concert or you can do a guided tour of the Church before.
 You can even book a guided tour of the towers and terraces.
-The tour of the towers and terraces will take you about 40 minutes, and also has free access to galleries and crypt.
-If you book a fully guided toor off the Church, towers and terraces this will only take you 15 minutes more.
-We suggest to just do the longer tour, because it is still under an hour and you get to see everything.
+The tour of the towers and terraces will take you about 40 minutes, and also has free access to the galleries and crypt.
+If you book a fully guided tour of the Church, towers and terraces it will only take you 15 minutes more.
+We suggest to do the longer tour, because it is still under an hour and you get to see everything.
 Not only are there concerts on the roof of the Church but also inside and they are worth your time as well.